What is the New Zealand Language?

 New Zealand accents sound centralised to most foreigners.
 However, there are slight differences in accents in Southland and some parts of Otago in an accent known as the “Southern Burr” and between some Maori communities.

 Maori words are regularly incorporated into New Zealand English.
-For instance, “haka” (type of dance), “taonga” (treasure), “Kia Ora” (greeting) and “whanau” (family).
+For instance, “haka” (a type of dance), “taonga” (treasure), “Kia Ora” (greeting) and “whanau” (family).

 Maori in New Zealand